A LOCAL View of the Polynomial Hierarchy: Infiniteness of the locally polynomial hierarchy

 \subsection{Climbing up the hierarchy}

-We now come to the more technical part of our separation proof, which uses the connection to logic provided by Theorem~\ref{thm:local-hierarchy-equivalence} to leverage two results about \kl{monadic second-order logic} on \kl{pictures} (stated in Theorems~\ref{thm:mso-hierarchy} and~\ref{thm:equivalence-ts-emso}).
+We now turn to the more technical part of our separation proof, which uses the connection to logic provided by Theorem~\ref{thm:local-hierarchy-equivalence} to leverage two results about \kl{monadic second-order logic} on \kl{pictures} (stated in Theorems~\ref{thm:mso-hierarchy} and~\ref{thm:equivalence-ts-emso}).
+In Section~\ref{sssec:digression-on-pictures}, we use these results to show that the \kl{local second-order hierarchy} is infinite when restricted to \kl{pictures}.
+Then, in Section~\ref{sssec:from-pictures-to-graphs}, we transfer this infiniteness result from \kl{pictures} to \kl{graphs}, where the \kl{local second-order hierarchy} coincides with the \kl{locally polynomial hierarchy}.
+As this two-part proof may seem a little convoluted, we also briefly explain in Section~\ref{sssec:direct-infiniteness-proof} why a more straightforward approach would yield a weaker result.

 \AP \intro{Monadic second-order logic} is the fragment of \kl{second-order logic} that can only \kl{quantify} over sets instead of arbitrary relations.
 That is, for \kl{second-order quantifications} of the form $\ExistsRel{\SOVar} \, \Formula[1]$, the \kl{second-order variable}~$\SOVar$ must necessarily be of \kl{arity}~$1$.
 We analogously define \intro{local monadic second-order logic} as the corresponding fragment of \kl{local second-order logic}.